wintercooled/flask-api-wrapper-for-gdk/README.md

 This Flask API wraps GDK function calls so it can be used by other languages.
 By running the API you can indirectly call GDK functions from the web (e.g. JavaScript) using http requests.

-An example showing how to make client calls to the API is provided in `example_client_python.py`.
+A `Node.js` example showing how to make client calls to the API is provided in `example_client_nodejs.js`.

-`JavaScript` or `Node.js` examples can be created using the above as a reference.
+`JavaScript` examples can be created using the above as a reference.
 It shows how to set headers, how to call the API and how to handle responses.

+A `Python` example showing how to make client calls to the API is provided in `example_client_python.py`.

 GDK README and reference documentation:

 [https://github.com/Blockstream/gdk](https://github.com/Blockstream/gdk)

 [https://gdk.readthedocs.io/en/latest/](https://gdk.readthedocs.io/en/latest/)

+## WARNING

+Rememeber than you must amend the authorization tokens in config.py so nobody else knows what they are!
+Then amend them in the `example_client_*` files so that they match.

 ## NOTE ON THIS VERSION OF THE API